How to Delay an Eviction in Michigan

 Talk to Your Landlord

 If you receive an eviction notice, you should first try talking to your landlord.
-You may be able to come to an agreement without going to court.
+You might be able to come to an agreement without going to court.
 An eviction will cost both of you money (as well as time), and your landlord may be willing to stop the eviction if you agree to certain terms, such as paying rent you owe or stopping behavior that violates the lease.
 If you can't come to an agreement that prevents you from moving out, perhaps you can agree on a certain date and time for when you will move out of the rental unit.

 If you and the landlord are able to agree on anything, be sure to get the agreement in writing, signed and dated by both of you.